rishab-t0910/monopoly/README.md

 - Other than brown and blue properties,  all other properties have roughly the same proportion of landings
 - Green properties make the most profit, and brown the least

+My next steps is to simulate the game, and run the same analysis with different buying strategies
+- Aggressive: Buy every property landed on
+- Average: Buy 1 in 2 properties landed on
+- Conservative: Buy 1 in 4 properties landed on

+After this, I want to run the game with the strategies, and giving each player a finite amount of money before showing the visualizations.

 **Edit on 27/02/24**: I am revamping this project as it is outdated and I have a better understanding of Data Analysis in Python.
 I will no longer using OpenPyxl, but instead moving into Matplotlib for my EDA.
 I have remade the simulation portion of the project.
 Here are my future goals:
 - Plot the most frequented squares
 - Plot the most frequented group of squares - colour of property, type